wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 This check is not included in the pipeline by default, because it is quite long to start all the machinery for this single check.

-You can install ``caddy`` locally and attach this check on a pre-commit hook.

 Disabling HTTPS
 ~~~~~~~~~~~~~~~